ladybirdweb/faveo-server-images/_docs/helpers/ldaps.md

 ```

 <p class="notice--warning">
-Note that LDAPS Works only on Windows with IIS and not with Windows with Apache
+Note that LDAPS Works only on Windows with IIS and not on Windows with Apache
 </p>